Some rejoicing news for a change in these times

 Villa – The Belfer Collection”.
 How exciting!

-Unfortunately we don’t know the identity of
+Unfortunately, we don’t know the identity of

-this young man and have no clue to what he is supposed to hold in his right
+this young man and have no clue as to what he is supposed to hold in his right

 hand.
 Speculations go towards Heracles who may have held his club, or Bacchus